 Where the young person’s needs are greater Kooth will be able to refer them directly to access specialist mental health help through either Healios or SSSFT.

 All referrals will be triaged by an NHS practitioner and if an assessment is appropriate, the young person will receive a face to face assessment to help the practitioner understand the current difficulties.
-Once the team has completed their assessment, they will talk through the options available and your preferences, so that together we can plan and agree the best treatment for your child.
+Once the team has completed their assessment, they will talk through the options available, so that together we can plan and agree the best treatment for the child/young person.